Peak Shifting

 Activity requirements

-If you are an ACP, refer to the PDRS Method Guide to understand battery activity requirements under the PDRS Rule.
+Refer to the PDRS Method Guide to understand battery activity requirements under the PDRS Rule.

 Fact sheet requirements